10 Ways To Plan A Sustainable Maine Meeting

 3 | Reduce Waste + Promote Recycling

-Additionally, set up clearly-marked recycling and composting bins to ensure proper waste disposal.
+Show delegates you care by setting up clearly-marked recycling and composting bins to ensure proper waste disposal.
 Setting these stations up early and making announcements on how to properly utilize the services will all lessen the amount of environmental impact your meeting or conference makes.
 Start here.

 4 | Use Digital Communication